Where can I get help if I need it?

 Finnish Student Health Service FSHS

-- monitoring and promotion of students’ health and welfare and fitness to study
+- monitoring and promoting students’ health and well-being as well as their ability to study

 - health checks according to individual needs

 - organizing health and medical services

 - early identification of the student’s need for special support or research, as well as supporting the student and, if necessary, directing the student to further research or treatment

 Nyyti ry is a national Finnish non-profit organization, which purpose is to support students’ mental health.
 Their activities include, for example, discussion groups and life skills courses.

 MIELI ry’s Crisis Hotline 09 2525 0116.
 Opening hours:

 - Wednesdays 1 pm-4 pm and 5 pm-9 pm